 Ovarian Tumor Types

-Ovarian cancer can develop in the ovaries, the fallopian tubes or the peritoneum, which is the tissue surrounding the organs in the abdominal cavity.
-Cancers of the fallopian tubes and peritoneum are regarded as ovarian cancers because they require the same therapies.
+Ovarian cancer can develop in the ovaries, the fallopian tubes, or the peritoneum, which is the tissue that surrounds the organs in the abdominal cavity.
+Cancers of the fallopian tube and peritoneum are regarded as ovarian cancers, because they require the same therapies and appear the same under the microscope.
+Ovarian tumors are classified according to the type of cells they develop in.
+It is important to understand not all tumors in the ovaries or surrounding tissues are cancerous.

 Epithelial tumors

-Benign tumors
+Benign

 Tumors of low malignant potential

-Malignant tumors
+Malignant

 Germ cell tumors